walkeralicia/Anorexia_CNV_GWAS/README.md

 ﻿# Genome-wide CNV Association Study

- This Github contains a pipeline to conduct a genome-wide copy-number-variant association study (CNV-GWAS) and accompanies the article "Genome-wide copy number variant association study with anorexia nervosa".
+ This Github contains a pipeline to conduct a genome-wide copy-number-variant association study (CNV-GWAS) and accompanies the article "Genome-wide copy number variation association study with anorexia nervosa".

  # Citations